mourner/dead-simple-grid/README.md

 Need to turn 3 one-column elements into 3 columns?
 Set their width to `33.33%` and you're all set.
 Need to switch a 2-column block back to one-column mode?
 Set their width to `100%`.
 Forget about messing with classes or SASS/Less mixins and formulas.

 #### No Width Classes

 Why not define classes like `span_1_of_3` for common column widths, you say?
 Because this defies the purpose of true responsive design!
-You need to adapt *your whole grid setup* to the viewport, not just column widths, depending on *content* and its importance.
+You need to adapt *your whole grid setup* to the viewport according to *content* and its importance.

-For example, you can't make 3 one-third columns turn into 1 column followed by 2 half columns with standard grid frameworks.
-Moreover, because of the sheer simplicity of the column set up, it doesn't take more time than figuring out what classes to add to your elements.
+Most grid frameworks will only change the container width and switch everything into one-column mode after a point, and that's it.
+You need to go beyond that, designing your website across the whole variety of screen sizes.
+And because of the sheer simplicity of the column set up in Dead Simple Grid, it doesn't take more time than figuring out what classes to add to your elements.

+For example, you can easily make 3 one-third columns turn into 1 (more important) column followed by 2 half columns for narrower screens.
+Not so easy with grid frameworks that use width classes.

 #### Infinite Nesting